Left, with Li Manshan, 2001 (photo: Li Jin)

-For the latest, see RECENT POSTS (to the right, just below the top menu);
+For the latest, see RECENT POSTS (to the right, just below the menu);

-or scroll down through MY BLOG in the menu.
+or scroll down infinitely through POSTS in the menu.

 Do use the Categories and Tags in the sidebar, and the Search box;